How is cryptocurrency taxed in the UK?

 If you’re a higher or additional rate taxpayer, your cryptoassets will be taxed at the current Capital Gains Tax rate of 20%.
 Basic rate taxpayers will be taxed differently depending on their taxable income.

 For businesses involved in cryptocurrency transactions, the rules around taxation are much more complex.
 Businesses may also be liable for VAT depending upon the type of transaction.
-Contact our tax advisors for further information.
+Contact our tax advisors for further information if you are unsure whether you are liable for VAT.

 More detailed information on the tax treatment of crypto and available reliefs is available on our cryptocurrency tax page.